rodneaa/Mars_Data_Challenge/README.md

 Instructions
-Part 1: Scrape Titles and Preview Text from Mars News Open the Jupyter Notebook in the starter code folder named part_1_mars_news.ipynb.
+## Part 1: Scrape Titles and Preview Text from Mars News
+Open the Jupyter Notebook in the starter code folder named part_1_mars_news.ipynb.
 You will work in this code as you follow the steps below to scrape the Mars News website.

 Use automated browsing to visit the Mars news siteLinks to an external site..
 Inspect the page to identify which elements to scrape.

-HINT
 Create a Beautiful Soup object and use it to extract text elements from the website.

 Extract the titles and preview text of the news articles that you scraped.
 Store the scraping results in Python data structures as follows: